CraftsmantechDoc/product-docs/docs/Scripting/Network Synchronization Structure and Mechanics.md

 > The **Client**, or user-end, is the program that provides local services to clients as opposed to the server.
 Except for some applications that run only locally, they are generally installed on ordinary terminals and must run in conjunction with each other and the server.

-> The **Game Client** is the software that stores many resources in the game.
+> The **Game Client** is the software that stores many assets in the game.
 Players input commands through the client, then the client translates them into data and sends them to the server.
 Afterward, the server gives the results after processing, and then the client translates them into graphical feedback for the players.
 One can say that the client is an intermediary between the player and the server.

 In short, for game development, the client is the game program running on the player's terminal device.